 IT Services is here to assist you.
-If you require any information or help about the use of your computer or the College network, you should contact the IT Help Desk on extension 6310 or email ITSUPPORT@wiltshire.ac.uk.
+If you require any information or help about the use of your computer or the College network, you should contact the IT Help Desk by email ITSUPPORT@wiltshire.ac.uk.

-Document ID: IT00001 Version: V1.3 Prepared by: Phil Lewis Reviewed by: Phil Lewis
+Document ID: IT000002 Version: V1.3 Prepared by: Phil Lewis Reviewed by: Phil Lewis